PhilKohn/eisvogel-essay/src/input.md

 # Code of Honor

-I hereby declare to have followed DSV's code of honor and AI policy.
+I hereby declare that I have followed DSV’s Code of Honor and AI Policy.

 # References